 - schools’ remoteness as defined under the Australian Standard Geographical Classification

-- the 'participation rate' (the percentage of students in each school gaining an Selection rank)
+- the 'participation rate' (the percentage of students in each school gaining an Australian Tertiary Admission Rank (ATAR))

-- the mean Selection Rank achieved in each school
+- the mean ATAR achieved in each school

 - schools' Index of Community Socio-Educational Advantage.

-School based adjustment factors (bonus points) will be automatically applied in the calculation of applicants selection rank.
+School based adjustment factors will be automatically applied in the calculation of applicants selection rank.

 Students from other schools can submit an application to demonstrate their individual disadvantage.
 Students will be eligible under the Scheme where, in the year they gain their Selection Rank: